obophenotype/human-phenotype-ontology/docs/odk-workflows/ManageDocumentation.md

 1. Open the `.md` file you want to change in an editor of choice (a simple text editor is often best). _IMPORTANT_: Do not edit any files in the `docs/odk-workflows/` directory.
 These files are managed by the ODK system and will be overwritten when the repository is upgraded!
 If you wish to change these files, make an issue on the [ODK issue tracker](https://github.com/INCATools/ontology-development-kit/issues).
 2. Perform the edit and save the file
 3. Commit the file to a branch, and create a pull request as usual.
-4. If your development team likes your changes, merge the docs into main branch.
+4. If your development team likes your changes, merge the docs into master branch.
 5. Deploy the documentation (see below)

 ## Deploy the documentation